tiaradwiputri/quiz-handson-c1/quiz.md

 ## Prediction Quiz

-Based on the prediction value above, try to answer this question.
+Based on the prediction value above, try to answer the following question.

-6. How much our model can predict class 0 and class 1 in logistic regression model?
+6. How many prediction does our model generate for each class?
   - [ ] class 0 = 714, class 1 = 715
   - [ ] class 0 = 524, class 1 = 905
   - [ ] class 0 = 592, class 1 = 837

-# 5 Model Evaluation Section
+# 5 Model Evaluation

-## Model Evaluation Tutorial

-We've learn to make predictive model and try to predict value using `test` in logistic regression model and `test_knn` in k-nearest neighbor model.
-Last step we must done is checking our model performance in predict the unseen data.
+In the previous sections, we have performed a prediction using both Logistic Regression and K-NN algorithm.
+However, we need to validate wether or not our model did a good job in predicting unseen data.
 In this step, try to make the confusion matrix of model performance in logistic regression model based on `test` data and `pred_value`.
-Use the positive value is "1".

 ```
 # your code here

 ```

-Make the same confusion matrix but using `model_knn` using `test_knn` data.
-Use the positive value is "1".
+Make the same confusion matrix but using `model_knn`.

 ```
 # your code here